ZeldaFan0225/ChatGPT-Discord-Bot/config.md

         "user_leaderboard": Whether this feature is enabled or not (BOOLEAN) *4 },
-    "leaderboard_amount_users": How many users to display on the leaderboard (NUMBER), "englishify_system_instruction": The system instruction to translate a message (STRING) *5 }
+    "leaderboard_amount_users": How many users to display on the leaderboard (NUMBER), "englishify_system_instruction": The system instruction to translate a message (STRING) *5, "context_action_instruction": The system instruction for the context action (STRING), "costs": {
+        "MODEL NAME": {
+            "prompt": The cost for prompt tokens,
+            "completion": The cost for completion tokens
+        }
+    }
+}
 ```